3 things to know about Trump's plan to send troops to Portland and Memphis

 All of this comes after there were reports of a ramp-up of federal officers at an ICE facility in Portland on Friday, which Mayor Keith Wilson called a show of force and told residents to remain calm and not react.

-By Sunday, Oregon Public Broadcasting (OPB) reported that the Trump administration called 200 members of the Oregon National Guard into federal service for a 60-day deployment, according to a memo from the Department of Defense to Governor Tina Kotek.
-And hundreds of protestors gathered outside Portland's ICE facility late into Sunday night.
+By Sunday, Oregon Public Broadcasting (OPB) reported that the Trump administration called 200 members of the Oregon National Guard into federal service for a 60-day deployment, according to a memo from the Department of Defense to Gov. Tina Kotek.
+And hundreds of protesters gathered outside Portland's ICE facility late into Sunday night.

 "This is an American city.
 We do not need any intervention.
 This is not a military target," he said.